cosmos/cips/CIPS/cip-3.md

 In the cosmos-sdk's staking module, validators are allowed to set their commission rate, that gets charged on all rewards accrued to their delegations.
 Currently, a validator can set this to any value between 0% and 100%.

 It has been seen in practice that this often leads to validators undercutting each other to provide the lowest commission rate to attract delegators, creating a "race to 0" on commission rates.
 This leads operating validators to be an unprofitable enterprise for many validators, which had a potentially negative impact on the security of the network.
+Cosmos hub governance in the past has overwhelmingly also indicated that it finds 0% commission rates harmful to the success of the network.
+See cosmos hub proposal 12 (https://www.mintscan.io/cosmos/proposals/12)

 ## Goals